Car Maintenance Basics Everyone Should Know

-You don't need to be a professional mechanic to own a car, but the following basics are essential for all drivers to know.
+You don't need to be a professional mechanic to own a car, but the following car maintenance basics are essential for all drivers to know.

-All tires lose air, so check your tires monthly.
+All tires lose air, so checking your tires monthly is an essential piece of basic car maintenance.
 Always use the same tire pressure gauge and check the air pressure first thing in the morning, not after you’ve driven on them or they’ve been sitting in the hot sun.
 Inflate to the pressures listed on the carmaker’s decal (on the driver’s door or jamb), NOT the maximum pressure listed on the tire.
 The recommended tire pressure is based on the weight of your particular vehicle, not the tire brand or tread style.
-Find out all you need to know about tires, especially how often they need to be rotated.
+Regular maintenance makes tires last longer.

 It’s easy to tell when your blades need replacing.
 Simply press the washer button and see if your blades wipe clean.
 If they streak, they’re toast.
 The auto parts store will have lots of economy blades, but go with a name brand instead (ANCO, Trico or Bosch).
 They cost more than economy blades, but their higher-quality rubber wipes better, has better UV protection and lasts longer.

 Follow the installation instructions on the package.
 Be sure you have a firm grip on the wiper arm once you remove the old blade.
 If it gets away from you, it can hit the windshield with enough force to crack it.

 How To Check Oil Level